shembane/Learning-Python/Python reference document - ex22.md

 ## Python function and symbol reference document

+These are functions and symbols covered so far.

 | **Function or symbol** | **Explanation** |
 | --- | --- |
 | `print ""` | This prints the text in the "" or '' on the screen. |